grunt-lucas/porytiles/CONTRIBUTING.md

 changes in a branch in your fork.
 You may then submit a cross-repository PR to the main Porytiles repo with your feature.
 Please see below for guidance on how to name your branch.

-# Repository Branch Names
+## Git Workflow and Repository Branch Conventions
-Branch names in the Porytiles repository should follow these conventions:

-### Trunk
-The main development trunk is called `trunk`.
-Small or inconsequential changes (e.g. updating `Todo.md`) can be pushed directly to `trunk`.
-Larger changes should be developed on a `feature/X` or `bugfix/X` branch that is merged back into trunk via a well-documented pull request.
-More on these branches below.

-Porytiles will create a nightly release based on the tip of the `trunk` branch, so care should be taken not to break things on this branch.
-The unit and integration tests should be comprehensive, and they should abort the release if any of them fail.

-### Release
-Releases should be performed on a parallel branch titled `release/<NAME>`, where name is the semantic version number for this release.
-The branch should specify a major and minor release, with a placeholder for the revision, since multiple revisions may be used on the same branch to hotfix issues.
-E.g. release branch for `1.12` would look like `release/1.12.x`, where the first release tag on this branch would be `1.12.0`.
-If users find an issue with this release, the issue can be fixed on trunk and then cherry picked to create a `1.12.1`, etc release.
+Porytiles's Git workflow and branch name conventions follow the Gitflow model.
+Porytiles-specific idiosyncracies are outlined below.
+For more on the Gitflow model, [please see this writeup.](https://nvie.com/posts/a-successful-git-branching-model/)
+Contributors should be working on topic branches only.
+Admins will handle the housekeeping related to the `master`, `release`, and `hotfix` branches.

+Aside: occasionally, I may push small changes directly to `develop`.
+This will only happen on occasion, and in cases where opening a PR would create unnecessary noise for repository watchers.
+E.g. if a previous `docs` PR had a typo, I may just fix the typo with a direct `develop` push.

+## Topic Branch Conventions
+Some conventions for Porytiles topic branches.
+Please try to keep branch names compact.

 ### Features
-A new feature should be developed on a branch titled `feature/<NAME>`, where `<NAME>` is a hyphenated description of the feature.
-E.g. for a feature branch to add a freestanding compilation mode, the branch name could be:
+A new feature should be developed on a topic branch titled `feature/<NAME>`, where `<NAME>` is a hyphenated description of the feature.
+Following Gitflow, the `feature` branch should be created off the `develop` branch.
+Please try to keep feature branch names compact.

-`feature/freestanding-compile-mode`.
+E.g. for a `feature` branch to add a freestanding compilation mode, the branch name could be:
+`feature/freestand-compile`.

 ### Bugfixes
-A Bug fix should be developed on a branch titled `bugfix/<NAME>`, where `<NAME>` is a hyphenated description of the bug to be fixed.
-E.g. for a bugfix branch that fixes an attribute issue, the branch name could be:
+A bugfix should be developed on a topic branch titled `bugfix/<NAME>`, where `<NAME>` is a hyphenated description of the bug to be fixed.
+Following Gitflow, the `bugfix` branch should be created off the `develop` branch.

-`bugfix/broken-attr`.
+E.g. for a `bugfix` branch that fixes a problem with the attribute file emitter, the branch name could be:
+`bugfix/fix-attr-emit`.

+### Documentation
+New documentation should be added on a topic branch titled `docs/<NAME>`, where `<NAME>` is a hyphenated description of the doc contents.
+Following Gitflow, the `docs` branch should be created off the `develop` branch.

+E.g. for a `docs` branch that updates the README, the branch name could be:
+`docs/readme-update`.

+### Housekeeping
+Repository housekeeping (e.g. Actions changes, general branch management, moving files around, etc) should be done on a topic branch titled `house/<NAME>`, where `<NAME>` is a hyphenated description of the housekeeping.
+Following Gitflow, the `house` branch should be created off the `develop` branch.

+E.g. for a `house` branch that updates the nightly Actions workflow, the branch name could be:
+`house/nightly-actions-change`

 ### Issues
 Branches that address a filed issue should fall into one of the above categories, but use the `<NAME>` to tag the issue.